jaehyeon-kim/flink-demos/stream-processing-with-pyflink/readme.md

--- JDBC supports an optional lookup cache (disabled by default) --    and you can configure it using lookup.cache.max-rows and lookup.cache.ttl CREATE TABLE accounts ( accountid STRING, districtid STRING, frequency STRING, createdate DATE, updatetime BIGINT, eventTime_ltz AS TO_TIMESTAMP_LTZ(updatetime, 3), WATERMARK FOR eventTime_ltz AS eventTime_ltz, PRIMARY KEY (accountid) NOT ENFORCED
+-- JDBC supports an optional lookup cache (disabled by default) --    and you can configure it using lookup.cache.max-rows and lookup.cache.ttl CREATE TABLE accounts ( accountId STRING, districtId STRING, frequency STRING, createDate STRING, updateTime BIGINT, eventTime_ltz AS TO_TIMESTAMP_LTZ(updateTime, 3), WATERMARK FOR eventTime_ltz AS eventTime_ltz, PRIMARY KEY (accountId) NOT ENFORCED
 ) WITH (
   'connector' = 'jdbc',
   'url' = 'jdbc:postgresql://postgres:5432/main',